riandy-dimas/bem-css/README.md

 ### Example
 ### Trade Offs
+There are several drawbacks using this methodology.
+The very first is, it is difficult to change the habit to use BEM methodology.
+Changing habit for your self is a bit difficult, and it will become more difficult spreading the habit to all of your team members.
+Well, this drawback commonly happens when you introduce something new in your team.
+With a suited approach, I believe you can tackle this obstacle. :)

+The second is you should type more and takes a longer time.
+The format of this methodology forced us to write the class name of an element in a duplicate way.
+For example, to write a modifier you should include it's block or element class name (e.g `.car__rear-view-mirror .car__rear-view-mirror--color-red`) you typed `.car__rear-view-mirror` twice.
+Nevertheless, you can outwit it by using CSS preprocessors such as [Less](http://lesscss.org/) or [Sass](https://sass-lang.com/).

 ### Tips and Tricks
 Beware of your component starting context!
 Do not create a Block with a huge context.
 Instead of creating a big context for a Block, you can chop them into several components and treat them as a Block.

 ### References

 - [Introduction to BEM]